 Known as the ‘Merchant’s Stone’, this sun-like gemstone emanates warm, positive energy, and it is believed to bring its owners good luck, success and prosperity, while filling them with generosity and joy.

-Visit Buddha Groove’s Citrine section to find your favourite shape of good fortune.
+Visit Buddha Groove’s Citrine section to find your own sign of good fortune.

 Clear quartz is deemed one of the most powerful stones due to its ability to purify and dispel negative energy and bring clarity.
 Frequently used in energetic healing, it is often called ‘a master healing stone’.